4d/docs/docs/ViewPro/method-list.md

 >Borders applied with `VP SET CELL STYLE` will be applied to each cell of the *rangeObj*, as opposed to the [VP SET BORDER](#vp-set-border) command which applies borders to the *rangeObj* as a whole.

 The *styleObj* parameter lets you pass an object containing style settings.
 You can use an existing style sheet or create a new style.
 If the *styleObj* contains both an existing style sheet and additional style settings, the existing style sheet is applied first, followed by the additional settings.

+To remove a style and revert to the default style settings (if any), pass a NULL value:

-Giving the *styleObj* parameter a NULL value will remove any style settings from the *rangeObj* and revert to the default style settings (if any).
+- giving the *styleObj* parameter a NULL value will remove any style settings from the *rangeObj*,
+- giving an attribute a NULL value will remove this specific attribute from the *rangeObj*.

 For more information about style objects and style sheets, see the [Style Objects](configuring.md#style-objects) paragraph.